 Retiring allowances are treated as lump-sum payments.
 You have to deduct income tax from a retiring allowance unless it is paid directly into a registered retirement savings plan (RRSP) or a registered pension plan (RPP).
-Note that retiring allowances must be taxed even if a recipient's total earnings received or receivable during the calendar year, including the lump sum payment, are less than the total claim amount on his or her Form TD1, Personal Tax Credits Return.

 Do not report eligible and non-eligible retiring allowance amounts (including those amounts paid to Indians) on a T4A slip.
 Instead, report these types of income on a T4 slip.
 For more information on retiring allowances, see Guide RC4120, Employers' Guide – Filing the T4 Slip and Summary.